aditisingnurkar/Buffer-7.0/Team 89 - LAIR/README.md

 ## Input Format

-The system reads from a text file with four sections:
+The system reads from a structured text file:

 ```
 HUB <id> <type>